flynnzac/genvar/README.md

 The package implements an environment where there is one active dataset and commands can be used to modify or reference variables from that dataset by issuing "commands" as opposed to R's standard environment (applying functions to modify objects).

 To get a feel for what `rata` looks like see the example in examples/test.r.
-The syntax is more intuitive than standard R to people who are used to thinking at the (observation, variable) level of a dataset.
+The syntax is more intuitive (well, hopefully) than standard R to people who are used to thinking at the (observation, variable) level of a dataset.

 ## Current State